Jeymz/certificate-manager/readme.md

    }
    ```

 7. All your web certs will be saved to the directory specified in the config in the `newCerts` directory.
 Private keys are all in the `private` directory.
-Your Root CA cert is in the `certs` folder and will need to be applied to all machines as a Trusted Root Certificate
+Your Root CA cert is in the `certs` folder and will need to be applied to all machines as a Trusted Root Certificate.
+If `"bundleP12": true` is included in the request body, a PKCS#12 bundle will also be saved as `newCerts/<hostname>.bundle.p12`.
 8. (Optional) Create an intermediate CA by posting to `http://localhost:{{SERVER.PORT}}/intermediate` or running:

    ```cmd